 new vessels are encompassed by the threat, and the Houthis have rhetorically allowed themselves the space not to attack individual vessels.
 It is uncertain that the Houthis will strike vessels in the short to medium term under the current circumstances.
-The Houthis have reduced their targeting list to primarily Israeli vessels, although US vessels are likely to also be targeted.
-However, with the substantial reduction in Red Sea transits, it is not clear if there are targets available.
-It is possible that a Houthi strike will take place against Israeli soil directly.
+Houthi attempts at missile and drone strikes against Israel are expected to continue in the medium term.